Impairment harmonised standard

 • testing possible improvements and changes to the question design for the disability standards

 Timescales for this work will be guided by the feedback the team gets throughout the project.
-We are now working to:
+We have:

-• design draft questions for updating the disability standards
+• design draft questions for updating the disability standards by winter 2025 — this will depend on our research findings and stakeholder engagement activities

-• publish updated online self-completion questions, followed by telephone mode and face-to-face mode questions – this will depend on our research and engagement findings
+• publish updated online self-completion questions by early 2025, followed by face-to-face mode questions

 You can find updates on timelines and project activities in the GSS Harmonisation Workplan.